Former Mitsubishi workers seek assets sale for forced labor

 Colonial-era Korean laborers are seeking a court's approval for the sales of local assets of their former Japanese employer after it refused to comply with a court order to compensate them for forced labor decades ago.

 The development comes amid growing tensions between South Korea and Japan.
 Tokyo recently tightened controls on high-tech exports to South Korea, a move Seoul believes is retaliation for the South Korean court rulings last year.
-Japan says it is not retaliation.
+Japan says it is not retaliation, has warned it might take further action if South Korea pushes harder on the issue.

 Lawyers and supporters of the Koreans who worked for Mitsubishi Heavy Industries during Japan's 1910-45 occupation of Korea said in a joint statement Tuesday they'll soon ask a South Korean court to authorize the sales of some assets that South Korea has seized from Mitsubishi.